easonnong/web3-audits/README.md

 # WombatX Exchange Core

+---

-Core smart contracts of WombatX v1
+This repository contains the core smart contracts for the WombatX V1 Protocol.